hivelab-github/config_io/README.md

 //Read the parameters you need： <br>
 　　　float var=Config::Get("FieldName","VarName"); <br>
 ## Additional information
-A small test program was placed under the test folder to  read some of the data, and the error was specifically shown.The <br>
-results of testing in kdevelop are as follows.<br>
+A small test program was placed under the test folder to  read some of the data, and the error was specifically shown.The results of testing in kdevelop are as follows.<br>
 Result：<br>
 Config Read INFO: Read 6 config fields.<br>